Non-stationary time series attribution for heatwaves over Europe: Attribution statements for ERA5 using ensemble simulations

 \subsection{Model estimation with variable threshold}

-The attribution statement with a variable threshold $u_t$ is different, since here we only look at the variable distribution above $u_t$.
-The variable threshold $u_t$ is assumed to contain a large part of the anthropogenic climate change signal, which is thereby removed.
-According to Sect. \ref{sec:model_estimation_with_constant_threshold}, the likelihood of $\boldsymbol{d}$ in scenario $s$ is determined by the respective parameter vectors $\boldsymbol{\beta}_{\tau}^{(s)}, \boldsymbol{\varsigma}_{\sigma}^{(s)}, \boldsymbol{\varsigma}_{\xi}^{(s)}$, $\boldsymbol{\varsigma}_{\alpha}^{(s)}$.
-They are needed to derive the time-varying threshold $u_t$ with the regression coefficients $\beta_{\tau}^{(s)}$, the marginal parameters $\sigma^{(s)}_{t_i}$ and $\xi^{(s)}_{t_i}$, and the dependence parameter $\alpha_{t_i}^{(s)}$ for each scenario $s$.
-Again, we pool the ensemble and describe the necessary steps and decisions for the model estimation. \begin{enumerate} \item The first step is to perform the quantile regression of the ensemble simulations for a sufficiently high quantile, in our case the 95\% quantile, as selected in Sect. \ref{sec:model_estimation_with_constant_threshold}, leading to the time-varying thresholds $u_t^{(s)}$.
+The attribution statement with a variable threshold $u_i$ is different, since here we only consider the distribution above $u_i$.
+The time-varying threshold is assumed to contain a large part of the anthropogenic climate change signal, which is thus removed.
+Following Sect.~\ref{sec:model_estimation_with_constant_threshold}, the likelihood of $\boldsymbol{Y}$ under scenario $m_s$ is determined by the parameter vectors $\boldsymbol{\beta}_{\tau}^{(s)}$, $\boldsymbol{\beta}_{\sigma}^{(s)}$, $\boldsymbol{\beta}_{\xi}^{(s)}$ and $\boldsymbol{\beta}_{\alpha}^{(s)}$, which yield the time-varying threshold $u^{(s)}_{i}$, the marginal parameters $\sigma^{(s)}_{i}$ and $\xi^{(s)}_{i}$, and the dependence parameter $\alpha^{(s)}_{i}$.
+Again, we pool the ensemble separately for each climate model and scenario and describe the necessary steps and decisions for the model estimation. \begin{enumerate} \item The first step is to perform the quantile regression of the ensemble simulations for a sufficiently high quantile, in our case the 95~\% quantile, as selected in Sect.~\ref{sec:model_estimation_with_constant_threshold}, leading to the time-varying thresholds $u^{(s)}_{i}$.
 Again, we make use of the BIC to derive the optimal maximum degree of the Legendre polynomials.
-The fitting is performed once again with the usage of the statistical software package \verb|statsmodels|. \item In principle, the steps are similar to those described in \ref{sec:model_estimation_with_constant_threshold}, but now use time-varying thresholds to account for the effect of the mean increase in the time series.
-For fitting the non-stationary GPD, once again the package \verb|statsmodels| can be used, and the model evaluation is the same as mentioned in \ref{sec:model_estimation_with_constant_threshold}. \item Again, the distribution of $l^\star$ must be specified, in this example the logistic model.
-For the fitting, for each scenario the univariate estimates $u_t^{(s)}$, and the optimal degree of $\sigma^{(s)}_{t_i}$ and $\xi^{(s)}_{t_i}$ are plugged into the censored likelihood approach in order to determine the optimal degree of the covariates for the dependence parameter.
-Finally, the model is fitted jointly with the parameters estimated separately as starting values. \end{enumerate}
+The fitting is performed once again using the statistical software package \verb|statsmodels|. \item In principle, the steps are similar to those described in Sect.~\ref{sec:model_estimation_with_constant_threshold}, but now use time-varying thresholds to account for the effect of the mean increase in the time series.
+For fitting the non-stationary GPD, once again the package \verb|statsmodels| can be used, and the model evaluation is the same as mentioned in Sect.~\ref{sec:model_estimation_with_constant_threshold}.
+As for the logistic regression, the quantile regression is estimated using its own regression formula. \item Again, the parametric form of $V$ must be specified, in this example, the logistic model.
+For each scenario, the thresholds $u^{(s)}_{i}$ and the optimal degrees of $\sigma^{(s)}_{i}$ and $\xi^{(s)}_{i}$ are plugged into the censored likelihood approach to determine the optimal degree of the covariates for the dependence parameter.
+Finally, the model is fitted jointly with the parameters estimated separately as starting values.
+The quantile-regression coefficients are kept fixed and are not re-estimated in the joint fit. \end{enumerate}